 The Museum is located approximately 5 miles from downtown San Antonio at 6000 North New Braunfels Avenue, San Antonio, TX 78209.

-In addition to free, on-site parking for cars and buses, the Museum is accessible on foot, via bicycle or taxi (rates from downtown are usually $15-17) and by local VIVA Culture Route Bus 11.
-Bus groups should call 210.824.5368 in advance to make parking arrangements.
+In addition to free, on-site parking for cars and buses, the Museum is accessible on foot, via bicycle or taxi/Uber/Lyft (rates from downtown are usually $15-17).
+To plan your trip by bus, please use VIA’s “trip planner” tool at: https://www.viainfo.net/trip-planning/.
+See bus schedules, routes, and more at: https://www.viainfo.net/bus-schedules/.

 Looking for transportation services for school trips, corporate trips, and more?
 National Charter Bus and Gogo Charters San Antonio provide charter bus transportation to groups of all types across the United States.